naev/naev-website/content/blarg/2023-07-30_autonav_the_lanes.md

 title: 'Autonav the Lanes'
 author: bobbens
 tags: [ 'development' ]
-blurb: Autonav now works on patrol lanes!
+blurb: Autonav now works on patrol lanes and is also customizable.
 ---

 *This post is about development on Naev 0.11.0.*